Q: Is there a better (faster, cheaper) way to coldwork small glass sculptures?

 Obviously, some re-examination of options is in order.
 These are my choices:

 - Give them away as presents (my current solution, DO NOT ASK me to explain this logic)

 - Sell them somewhere else for more money

 - Find ways to streamline production and reduce my costs

 - Make something else and forget about the stupid pendants

-I’m trying several approaches, some involving machines you don’t usually see employed in glass artmaking.
+It’s the tedious other stuff–cleaning the casting, smoothing and polishing it–that takes all the time.
+THAT is where streamlining and automation will give me an advantage.
+So I’m trying several approaches, some involving machines you don’t usually see employed in glass artmaking.

 Approach #1: Simplify cleaning

 I’ve been digging spent material off the castings with brass brushes, tiny Foredom bits and a lot of elbow grease.
 Last summer I bought an ultrasonic cleaner, cheap, on eBay.

 I already use an ultrasonic dental pick to remove mold crud from large castings.
 It’s sorta like a waterpik on steroids–it blasts a fine stream of water and pulverizing sound into crevices to clean out whatever’s there without harming the glass.